les oiseaux

 In Shakespeare's play

-, "Hamlet," the blackbird is used to contrast the innocence of Ophelia with the corruption and deceit of the other characters.
+, "Hamlet," the bird is used to contrast the innocence of Ophelia with the corruption and deceit of the other characters.
 Ophelia sings a song about a blackbird that has been betrayed and killed, which foreshadows her own tragic fate.

 How to Attract Blackbirds to Your Yard: Tips and Tricks